ncm/nytm-spelling-bee/article.md

 These are close to even.
 In Rust, when working with two elements of the same vector, we need to index both elements to avoid an ownership conflict with an iterator, but that comes with bounds checking.
-We have to start `count` at 0 to give the optimizer a chance to notice that `count` cannot exceed `i`, and elide bounds checking; but then we need the `if` statement to start things off.^[The cost of the bounds check would not actually be detectable in this program.]
+Rust wants indices unsigned, but we have to start `count` at 0 (not `!0`) to give the optimizer a chance to notice that `count` cannot exceed `i`, and elide bounds checking.
+Then we need the extra `if` statement to start out right.^[The bounds check is not actually elided, yet, and in any case the time to run it is not detectable here.]

 The program to this point is all setup, accounting for a small fraction of run time.
 Using `<map>` or `BTreeMap`, respectively, to store `sevens`